BestTimesToVisit.com Logo

 food

-Don't miss the 'poisson cru' – it's the national dish of raw fish marinated in lime juice and coconut milk, and it's absolutely delicious.
-Seek out local 'roulottes' (food trucks) in the evenings, especially in Papeete, for authentic and budget-friendly meals.
+You absolutely must try 'poisson cru,' the national dish of raw fish marinated in lime juice and coconut milk.
+Seek out local 'roulottes' (food trucks) in the evenings, especially in Papeete, for delicious and budget-friendly versions of this and other Polynesian specialties.

 packing